Season 3, Episode 9

 Jen Coken: 13:18

 It's not No, no, it is not.
 Look, I was told I was too much.
 I was extra, get over it.
 And what people say about you is none of your business. what others are saying about you is it's their stuff, not yours.
-What other people say about you, as absolutely none of your business, what you say about you make that your business, be able to go to sleep at night, be able to look in the mirror that comes up on our performance review, and has no place in my book to be on a performance review.
+What other people say about you, is absolutely none of your business, what you say about yourself makes that your business, be able to go to sleep at night, be able to look in the mirror that comes up on our performance review, and has no place in my book to be on a performance review.
 In my opinion, especially if it's written down.
 That's one thing but to say to somebody, huh?
 I'm too much.
 I'm extra.
 I'm too direct.
 How would you like me to be?
 You'll get your answer.
 And then you'll know when to start looking.
 Thank you for giving me that gift of sharing with me how you would like me to be because that's not me.
 And I'm going to be unique to myself.

 Michael Kithcart: 14:13